-Session Details Academic Standards Common Core English Language Arts Common Core Math Session One: This or That?
+Session Details Academic Standards Common Core ELA Common Core Math Session One: This or That?
 Make a Choice Students practice economics by making personal choices.
-Objectives: The students will be able to: Identify personal interests Consider the factors that determine their choices Define money Social Studies E1.K.2 Explain why people have to make choices between needs and wants.
-Financial Literacy K.FD.1.
-Demonstrate spending by trading money for something else.
+Objectives: Students will: Identify personal interests Consider the factors that determine their choices Define money Social Studies E.K.1 Identify and explain the function of money.
+E.1.3 Analyze the role of money within a home.
+Social Emotional Learning 5A.
+Develop, implement, and model effective choice-making skills at school, at home, and in the community.
 Reading Foundations RF.K.1-3 Writing W.K.1-2,8 Literature RL.K.7 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.2 Session Two: Do I Need What I Want?
 Students recognize that people have basic needs and wants and that moneysmart people know the difference between them.
-Objectives: The students will be able to: Explain the difference between needs and wants Create a simple chart Social Studies E1.K.1 Explain the difference between a need and a want.
-E1.K.2 Explain why people have to make choices between needs and wants.
-Financial Literacy K.FD.2.
-Share an experience about deciding not to spend money.
-K.FD.3.
-Give an example of something that could be a need for one person but not for another.
-K.FD.4.
-Discuss how wants might differ, depending on individual circumstances such as age, where one lives, and time of year.
+Objectives: Students will: Explain the difference between needs and wants Create a simple chart Social Studies E.K.3 Differentiate between needs and wants of individuals.
+E.1.1 Differentiate between needs and wants of individuals at home and school.
+Social Emotional Learning 2A.
+Develop skills necessary to control impulses and appropriately manage thoughts, stress, emotions, and behaviors in school, home and community life.
 Reading Foundations RF.K.1-3 Literature RL.K.1,4 RL.K.7 Speaking and Listening SL.K.1-3 SL.K.6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.3 Measurement and Data CC.2.4.K.A.4 Session Three: A Penny Earned Students are introduced to storybook characters and examine ways they can earn money.
-Objectives: The students will be able to: Describe the role of money in society Identify jobs they can do to earn money Financial Literacy K.SS.5.
-Sort coins and paper money by appearance and name.
-K.EI.1.
-List tasks that an adult does at a job.
-K.EI.2.
-List occasions when people might receive money gifts.
-Reading Foundations RF.K.1-4 Writing W.K.2,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1-3
+Objectives: Students will: Describe the role of money in society Identify jobs they can do to earn money Social Studies E.K.1 Identify and explain the function of money Reading Foundations RF.K.1-4 Writing W.K.2,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1-3